 About the Graduate Emphasis (GFE) ProgramThe Department of Gender & Sexuality Studies offers a Graduate Feminist Emphasis (GFE), which is available to all graduate students at UC Irvine.
 Participating in the GFE provides students with advanced interdisciplinary training in Feminist Studies, and offers them an opportunity to become part of a network of feminist scholars at UCI and beyond.
 GFE students are subscribed in our email listserv, which features current job openings, fellowship information, and important news about our upcoming events.
 GFE students join a vibrant intellectual community, and they can take part in unique opportunities for professional training that complement the offerings of their home departments.

 To begin the application process, graduate students must successfully complete either GEN&SEX 200A or GEN&SEX 200B before they will be considered for admission.
-Applicants should apply early in their academic career in order to best integrate the Feminist Emphasis with their Departmental plan of study, and must submit their application within the first quarter following their completion of either GEN&SEX 200A or GEN&SEX 200B.
+Applicants should apply early in their academic career in order to best integrate the Feminist Emphasis with their Departmental plan of study, and must submit their application by Friday of Week 4 during the Spring Quarter.

 Additional questions can be sent to Dr. Catherine Sameh, Director of Graduate Studies, or Arielle Hinojosa-Garcia, Humanities Assistant Director of Graduate Study.